martingmayer/preventr/README.md

 Team](https://CRAN.R-project.org/CRAN_team.htm).
 Your tireless work is, of course, foundational to all the above packages.

-Lastly, I also used [DALL·E 3](https://openai.com/dall-e-3) to help generate the logo.
-Thank you to the authors and maintainers of DALL·E 3.
+Lastly, I also used DALL·E 3 within Microsoft Copilot to help generate the logo.
+Thank you to the authors and maintainers of DALL·E 3 and Microsoft Copilot.